 At the South Asia high-level roundtable in New Delhi, India on 12 February 2016, under the leadership of Panel member Professor Srinath Reddy, in partnership with the Public Health Foundation India (PHFI) and the Research and Information System for Developing Countries (RIS), a Statement of Intent to create SAPLING has been signed by participants from Bangladesh, Bhutan, India, Nepal and Sri Lanka, including the Government of India and West Bengal, World Bank, South Asia Food and Nutrition Security Initiative (SAFANSI), the International Food Policy Research Institute (IFPRI), BRAC, and Leveraging Agriculture for Nutrition in South Asia (LANSA).

-Following a second successful high-level roundtable meeting in New Delhi, India, on 6th October 2016.
 The meeting showed clear political will from South Asian leaders to transform agriculture and food systems to improve diets and nutrition and to help South Asian countries achieve their Sustainable Development Goals.

 SAPLING’s aims are clear, to foster improved nutrition at all levels of society through the creation of novel evidence based, nutrition-sensitive policies on agriculture and food systems, involving multiple sectors at local, national and regional levels.
 What is required now is for new and innovative thinking so: